HPSCTerrSys/TSMP/README.md

 TSMP is extensively used for idealized and real data process and sensitivity studies in water cycle research, for climate change simulations, data assimilation studies including reanalyses, as well as experimental real time forecasting and monitoring simulations, ranging from individual catchments to continental model domains.
 TSMP runs on notebooks as well on latest supercomputers using a range of compilers.

-TSMP development has been driven by groups within the [Centre for High-Performance Scientific Computing in Terrestrial Systems](http://www.hpsc-terrsys.de) (HPSC-TerrSys), as part of the [Geoverbund ABC/J](http://www.geoverbund-abcj.de/geoverbund/EN/Home/home_node.html), the geoscientific network of the University of Cologne, Bonn University, RWTH Aachen University, and the Research Centre Juelich.
-The current team is anchored in Juelich and Bonn in Germany.
+TSMP development has been driven by groups within the [Centre for High-Performance Scientific Computing in Terrestrial Systems](http://www.hpsc-terrsys.de) (HPSC-TerrSys), as part of the [Geoverbund ABC/J](http://www.geoverbund-abcj.de/geoverbund/EN/Home/home_node.html), the geoscientific network of the University of Cologne, Bonn University, RWTH Aachen University, and the Research Centre Jülich.
+The current team is anchored in Jülich and Bonn in Germany.

 **Visit**